tamaraferreira/sdet-automation-test/README.md

 reach out, so we know what is happening instead of think that you are not interested in this position anymore.

 ## Deliverables:
-* Code in a public Github repo
+* Code in a public Github repository
 * README file with the notes, documentation, and instructions related to the code developed
-* Have an option to parametrize the test cases (i.e. We can execute only the frontend, only the nasa API, or both tests)
+* The test execution should do the above steps and generate a report with the tests results.
+In case of a test failure, it should also attach a screenshot of the current page when the test failed.
-* Generate a report with the tests execution, and for the frontend, attach a screenshot of the page in case of a failure
+* Have the test parametrized so we can choose if we want to run it in headless mode or not.